holydoritoz/holydoritoz/README.md

 - 👋 Hi, I’m @holydoritoz, My name is Dario, greetings from chile!
-- 👀 I’m interested in web apps and data science!
+- 👀 I’m interested in web apps!
-- 🌱 I’m currently learning python!
+- 🌱 I’m currently learning React Js and Node Js.
 - 💞️ I’m looking to collaborate on everything i can!
 - 📫 How to reach me: dariourdaneta.b@gmail.com